 Enjoy the Nightlife

 Evenings after MassCUE are a time to connect with friends, attend vendor-sponsored activities and debrief about the day with like-minded educators.

 Take time to reflect on the conference experience.
 Review your notes and follow up with people you want to connect with and ideas you want to put into practice.

 MassCUE isn’t just a conference, it’s a vibrant, professional organization that has opportunities year round.
 It’s a group that relies heavily on volunteers, so consider becoming a member and getting involved.

-Jennifer Judkins is the Director of Instructional Technology for Lexington Public Schools, a Certified Google Education Trainer, 2016 MassCUE Pathfinder and member of the MassCUE Communications Committee.
+Jennifer Judkins is the Director of Digital Learning for Lexington Public Schools, a Certified Google Education Trainer, 2016 MassCUE Pathfinder and member of the MassCUE Communications Committee.
 She shares technology tips, resources and lesson ideas through her blog www.teachingforward.net and can be found on Twitter @teachingforward Check out one of Jenn’s sessions at the MassCUE conference.